docker/docs/docker-for-windows/install.md

     BIOS settings.
 For more information, see
     [Virtualization](troubleshoot.md#virtualization-must-be-enabled).

-> **Note:** Docker supports Docker Desktop on Windows based on Microsoft’s support lifecycle for Windows 10 operating system.
-For more information, see the [Windows lifecycle fact sheet](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
+> **Note:** Docker supports Docker Desktop on Windows for those versions of Windows 10 that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).

 ### What's included in the installer